GabrielMalakias/GabrielMalakias.github.io/_posts/2016-11-17-using-dry-auto-inject-with-rails.md

           => true
 {% endhighlight %}

-Ok, after check we can start to add dry-auto_inject.
-First, we need to define the container to register all dependencies needed.
-To do this task, we need to create a file under config/initializers to register all dependencies.
+We have to define the container to register all dependencies needed.
+To reach it, we have to create a file under config/initializers to register dependencies.

 {% highlight ruby %}
 #config/initializers/auto_inject.rb